Utah flag

 Who qualifies and what you give up

-For Utah homeschoolers the program is administered as a private-school-equivalent ESA.
-Participating students must take a nationally norm-referenced standardized assessment annually, with results submitted to the program administrator (ACE Scholarships).
-Spending is constrained to the program's approved-expense categories and pre-vetted vendor list, and unspent funds revert to the state at year-end.
-Crucially, the Utah law requires that scholarship students no longer be classified as homeschoolers under Utah's existing affidavit law for the duration of participation — so families trade Utah's notably hands-off homeschool framework for an ESA with annual testing, vendor restrictions, and an audit trail.
+For Utah homeschoolers the program is administered as a private-school-equivalent ESA, run by Odyssey (the program administrator as of May 2025).
+Participating students must take a nationally norm-referenced standardized assessment annually, and spending is constrained to the program's approved-expense categories and pre-vetted vendor list.
+Utah law requires that scholarship students no longer be classified as homeschoolers under the state's notification law for the duration of participation — so families trade Utah's notably hands-off homeschool framework for an ESA with annual testing, vendor restrictions, and an audit trail.

 Program details